cortexproject/cortex/docs/auth.md

 which identify them and confirm they are authorised.

 When configuring the remote_write API in Prometheus there is no way to add extra headers.
-The http user and password fields can be user to convey tenant ID and/or authentication credentials.
+The user and password fields of http Basic auth, or Bearer token, can be used to convey tenant ID and/or credentials.